-Concurrent with the sale of common stock on March 18, 2022, the Company issued warrants to purchase 625,000 shares of the Company's common stock at an exercise price of \$8.60 per share.
-The warrants are exercisable six months following the date of issuance and will expire 5 years following the initial exercise date.
+Concurrent with the sale of common stock on March 18, 2022, the Company issued warrants to purchase 625,000 shares of the Company's common stock.
+The exercise price was \$8.60 per share.
+The warrants were exercisable six months following the date of issuance and were to expire 5 years following the initial exercise date.
 These warrants allow for the potential settlement in cash if certain extraordinary events are affected by the Company, including a 50% or greater change of control in the Company's common stock.
 Such payment in cash shall be equal to the black-scholes value as defined in the warrant agreement.
-These 625,000 warrants were recorded as warrant liability as of April 30, 2022 (see Note 9).
+These 625,000 warrants were recorded as warrant liability as of April 30, 2023 and 2022 (see Note 9).